Emergency medical services in Poland: Operating system

-At the moment, the operating system of Polish EMS is similar of the Austrian- Franco-German-Spanish delivery model, and is physician-led and an Integrated EMS of Public Health (IEMS).
-Physicians (usually anaesthetists) respond to most emergency calls, and a great deal of definitive care and even simple physician consultation and discharge occur at the scene.
-These physicians are often referred to as Emergency Physicians.
+At the moment, the operating system of Polish EMS is similar of the Austrian- Franco-German-Spanish delivery model - Integrated EMS of Public Health (IEMS).
+Paramedics-led team (so called P ambulances) respond to most emergency calls.
+The paramedic teams are supplemented by gradually diminishing number of physician-led teams (so called S ambulances), which staff includes physician.
 Emergency medicine has been recognized as a medical specialty since 1999.
-Due to shortage of specialists in emergency medicine, selected other medical specialists (anesthesiology and intensive care, internal diseases, general surgery, pediatrics, pediatric surgery, orthopaedics and traumatology) are allowed to work in the system until 2020.
+Due to shortage of specialists in emergency medicine, selected other medical specialists (anesthesiology and intensive care, internal diseases, general surgery, pediatrics, pediatric surgery, orthopaedics and traumatology) are allowed to work as ambulance doctors.
+All these doctors are often referred to as Emergency Physicians.
 Unlike the German system, the physicians do not respond in separate vehicles, instead staffing the appropriate types of ambulances directly.
-Transportation to a hospital may, or may not, be an outcome depending on the decision of the MICU Physician.
-The variation occurs in that the physician may be supported by either paramedics or nurses, or some mix of the two roles.
-Each ambulance also has a dedicated Ambulance Technician who drives, with minimal medical training.
-As the system evolves, however, it will be changing.
-Paramedic-led ambulances will respond to most emergency calls, as in the Anglo-American model, with physicians being "sent" only to those calls where there is a potential critical threat to life.
+Transportation to a hospital may, or may not, be an outcome depending on the decision of the team leader, respectively paramedic or physician.
+The variation occurs in that the ambulance crew may consist either paramedics or emergency nurses, or some mix of the two roles.
+Each ambulance team, also has a dedicated driver who is usually also trained paramedic.
+Paramedic-led ambulances will respond to most emergency calls, as in the Anglo-American model, with physicians being dispatched mostly to those calls where there is a potential critical threat to life.